curban2336/Web-Development-Portfolio-CUrban/content/blog/firstpost.md

 {% ImageGet "ShooterGameplay", "Screenshot of the Sci-Fi-Shooter Gameplay", 400 %}

 Every five walls that pass, a boss fight initiates.
 The boss shoots at the player and randomly moved up and down on the screen to attempt to avoid the player's attacks.
 When a boss is defeated, it resets the boss and increases it's health.
 After that, the next wave of five walls get progressively faster.
 This is all displayed and commented in the code block above.

-{% ImageGet "BossFight", "Screenshot of the Sci-Fi-Shooter Boss Fight", 400 %}